rishic3/rishic3.github.io/posts/2023/exhalation.md

-My favorites are *The Merchant and the Alchemist's Gate* and *The Truth of Fact, the Truth of Feeling*.
+Short story collection - my favorites are *The Merchant and the Alchemist's Gate* and *The Truth of Fact, the Truth of Feeling*.